icopy-site/awesome/docs/awesome/awesome-go.md

 * [tidb](https://github.com/pingcap/tidb) - TiDB is a distributed SQL database.
 Inspired by the design of Google F1.
 * [tiedot](https://github.com/HouzuoGuo/tiedot) - Your NoSQL database powered by Golang.
 * [Vasto](https://github.com/chrislusf/vasto) - A distributed high-performance key-value store.
 On Disk.
 Eventual consistent.
 HA.
 Able to grow or shrink without service interruption.
+* [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) - fast, resource-effective and scalable open source time series database.
+May be used as long-term remote storage for Prometheus.
+Supports PromQL.

 *Database schema migration.*